lgajowy/java9-modules/Java9 Modules.md

 As we take a look at Java Platform and the JDK we are probably not satisfied about it's structure.
 This is not a suprise - over the years Java was designed without mechanisms that enforced modular design.
 The spirit of always being backwards compatible didn't help either.
 Every release has just made the it bigger and more tangled.
 No wonder the primary goal of the Jigsaw project was to cut the Java Platform and the JDK into smaller and more organized modules.

 This job was a tough one.
-After the decision about defering Project Jigsaw from Java 8 to Java 9 in 2012, Mark Reinhold explained why it was so hard:
+After the decision about defering Project Jigsaw from Java 8 to Java 9 in 2012, Mark Reinhold, the Chief Architect of the Java Platform Group at Oracle explained why it was so hard:

 >There are two main reasons.
 The first is that the JDK code base is deeply interconnected at both the API and the implementation levels, having been built over many years primarily in the style of a monolithic software system.
 We’ve spent considerable effort eliminating or at least simplifying as many API and implementation dependences as possible, so that both the Platform and its implementations can be presented as a coherent set of interdependent modules, but some particularly thorny cases remain.
+>
+>We want to maintain as much compatibility with prior releases as possible, most especially for existing classpath-based applications but also, to the extent feasible, for applications composed of modules.

 (CZY MAM DOSTARCZYĆ LINK DO CYTATU?)

 Now it seems that they succeded in doing the job.
 It resulted in creating 91 modules.
 They're located in your `$JAVA_HOME/jmods` directory:

 ```
-~$ ls -l $JAVA_HOME/jmods
+$ ls -l $JAVA_HOME/jmods
 ```